piotr25691/discord-user-ai-tools/README.md

 ---
 A dataset generator bot.
 Use this to make a dataset of any Discord user's messages.

-`generate_model.py`
+`generate_model.ipynb`
 ---
-This file creates and trains an AI based on your dataset.
+This notebook file creates and trains an AI based on your dataset.
 Please run this on Google Colab!

 `generate_text.py`
 ---